lmarena/arena-hard-auto/README.md

 You may use inference engine such as [vLLM](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html) or [SGLang](https://github.com/sgl-project/sglang?tab=readme-ov-file#using-local-models) to host your model with an OpenAI compatible API server.

 We also include support for fast built-in inference with SGLang, see examples in `config/api_config.yaml` and implementaton in `utils/completion.py`.
+See `misc/sglang_setup.bash` for environment setup.

 ### Step 2.
 Generate Model Answers